zymlabs/nswag-fluentvalidation/README.md

 # ZymLabs.NSwag.FluentValidation

-Use FluentValidation rules instead of ComponentModel attributes to define swagger schema.
+Use FluentValidation rules to define validation requirements for NSwag Swagger/OpenAPI schema.

+This project has been split into two packages.

+- ZymLabs.NSwag.FluentValidation
+  - Provides the core logic, can be included in an application project.
+- ZymLabs.NSwag.FluentValidation.AspNetCore
+  - Provides the AspNetCore HTTP helpers such as the `HttpContextServiceProviderValidatorFactory` for supporting HttpContext scoped services when using FluentValidation with DB Context validators.

 ## Statuses